Backyard Bar Cart Ideas

 Use it as a potting bench.

-When we grill in the backyard, it can be difficult to juggle all of the tools you need, plus your seasonings, and the serving dishes you need once all the food is done.
-Corey often finds himself running in and out of the house multiple times throughout the process, and I’m sure it gets really old really fast.
+When we grill in the backyard, it can be difficult to juggle all of the tools, seasonings, and the serving dishes we’ll need once all the food is done.
+Corey often finds himself running in and out of the house multiple times throughout the process.
+I’m sure it gets really old really fast.
 If you’re a frequent griller, consider setting up your bar cart to be used as a grilling station.
 Include your grilling tools, a few frequently-used serving dishes, your favorite spices, and a towel or two for cleaning your hands.
 If you use a charcoal grill, you can also stash a cute box (be sure it has a lid!) at the bottom for storing extra charcoal!

 Use it to store your patio dishes.

 This works best if you have a covered patio or something that will help prevent your dishes from getting super dirty when they’re not in use.
-I find that even with a covered patio, I generally have to give the dishes a quick rinse before we use them, but it’s worth it to not have to find extra storage space in our tiny kitchen.
-This is probably what we use our bar cart for most often – it’s the perfect place to stash outdoor cups, plates, and other serving dishes, and they always look super cute out there as well.
+I find that even with a covered patio, I generally have to give the dishes a quick rinse before we use them.
+But, it’s worth it to not have to find extra storage space in our tiny kitchen.
+This is probably what we use our bar cart for most often.
+It’s the perfect place to stash outdoor cups, plates, and other serving dishes.
+They always look super cute out there

-If you’re looking for a way to keep your kids toys from being all over the yard at all times (and really, don’t we all struggle with that?!), you can always use your bar cart to help corral the kid clutter.
-I filled up the bottom shelf with a big basket that can be easily removed for sandbox play (although, as you can see, it’s filled with extra blocks right now) and used the top tiers for our backyard Jenga blocks and other things that he tends to use often in the backyard.
-It isn’t the cutest way to utilize your bar cart, but let’s be real – sometimes the function is just a little more important!
+If you’re looking for a way to keep your kids’ toys from being all over the yard at all times (and really, don’t we all struggle with that?!), you can always use your bar cart to help corral the kid clutter.
+I filled up the bottom shelf with a big basket that can be easily removed for sandbox play.
+And then, I used the top tiers for our backyard Jenga blocks and other things that he tends to use often.
+It isn’t the cutest way to utilize your bar cart.
+But, let’s be real – sometimes the function is just a little more important!

 Use it to serve drinks.